How to keep your dog active in Canada’s Winter

-Canada is one of the coldest countries on the planet Earth.
-In January, which is the coldest month of the year, some parts of Canada witness temperatures as low as -35°C (−31 °F).
+Canada is one of the coldest countries on the planet Earth and in December & January, which are the coldest months of the year, some parts of Canada witness temperatures as low as -35°C (−31 °F).

 While we humans, cover ourselves to compete with such weather, it is really important to keep an eye on our pets too.
 Especially dogs, who have a different lifestyle.
 If you have a dog, you’ll already have an idea about what are the needs of your dog?
 For example, almost all dog breeds need exercise and other outdoor activities to keep themselves healthy.